-The stages of development your product is in:
+The stages of development of your product is in:

 - The % of ‘perfect product” completion

-I truly believe launching too slowly has killed a hundred times more startups than launching too fast, as founders lose faith and give up.
-However it is also possible to launch too fast with something with no value, or perceived value.
+I truly believe founders launch a startup too slowly has killed a hundred times more startups than launching too fast, as founders lose faith and give up.
+However, it is also possible to launch too fast with something with no value, or perceived value.

 If you go guns blazing reaching out to PR and all your contacts you can ruin your reputation.
 You launch something, anything, you get the early adopters try it out, and drop out rates are immediate and they don’t come back with a moments thought.
 You will have to do something special and reach a later stage in the adoption curve before they will give you another try.
 In short, your NPS sucks and it shows.

 Forget about raising money here.
 Not only do appearances matter, but also the underlying reasons you failed will be apparent to investors.